Nour-Zouari/GraphRag-minimaliste/README.md

 # MedicalChatbot

-This provides a minimal project layout to build a medical chatbot that uses a graph database (Neo4j) and LangChain for LLM orchestration.
+This provides a project layout to build a medical chatbot that uses a graph database (Neo4j) and LangChain for LLM orchestration.

 Structure: